by Chris Wayan, 2005-6

 Other peoples do inhabit the fringes of Felatheen.
 Thotters fish the lakes and streams of the rainier foothills around the savanna's edges, and bos live in the scattered woods.
 In the cool upland forests and alpine meadows above, mops and camaroos predominate.
 But most plainsfolk are veltaurs, lobbras and centahs--others can't take the heat.

 Just west over the last P'tarth range lies a true, undeniable trenchlake, Lake Murra, in the south end of Yoof Trench.
-Home to huge winged lebbirds, its ecology and civilization are so different it might as well be another planet.
+Home to huge winged lebbirds, its ecology and civilization are so different it might as well be another planet, a sophisticated one.
+That's a steel-nib pen and a (round) sketchbook; while I sketched this lebbird, she was sketching me.

 Earth's trade was shaped by straits and isthmuses; great ports are often world-wise and progressive, while continental interiors languish in absolutism.
 Dry Tharn's equivalent bottlenecks are caravan-routes with favorable temperatures, dense air, or reliable water.
 Due entirely to the Mintibom caravans, rugged, lonely-looking P'tarth is distinctly more cosmopolitan than many parts of the Felatheen plain!